-- Assess how social inclusion issues of gender equality, youth, human rights as well as social and environmental safeguards are being integrated in the project; and assess the effects of Covid-19 pandemic on the project. - v.
-Identify lessons learned and provide strategic, programmatic and process recommendations for improving the project for the remaining period, considering intended users of the evaluation.
+- iii.
+Identify opportunities and challenges faced by the project since its inception until date, that can be used to steer the project or restructure it if needed, to enhance its efficiency and effectiveness of its implementation. - iv.
+Assess how social inclusion issues of gender equality, youth, human rights as well as social and environmental safeguards are being integrated in the project; and assess the effects of Covid-19 pandemic on the project. - Identify lessons learned and provide strategic, programmatic and process recommendations for improving the project for the remaining period, considering intended users of the evaluation.